-In response to these views, Quran scholars provide examples of common and scientific statements that, while emotionally impactful, are also knowledge-giving and realistic.
-They assert that stirring emotions in religious propositions does not hinder their epistemic value; rather, it is a prerequisite for knowledge-sharing.
-Thus, considering those statements as real provides the conditions for emotional stimulation (Rezaei Isfahani, 2014, vol. 4, p.
-293).
+In response to these views, scholars of Quran provide examples of common and scientific statements that, while emotionally impactful, are also informative and realistic.
+They assert that evoking emotions in religious propositions does not hinder their epistemic value; rather, it is a prerequisite for knowledge-sharing.
+Therefore, considering those statements as real provides the conditions for emotional stimulation (Rezaei Isfahani, 2014, vol. 4).
 A significant point here is the concomitant relationship between epistemic and motivational functions.
-Contrary to the views of expressivism and instrumentalism, which see the motivational and emotional roles of language as unrelated to its epistemic role, the motivational function is inherently tied to the epistemic function and cannot fundamentally be separated from it.
+Contrary to the views of expressivism and instrumentalism, which see the motivational and emotional roles of language as unrelated to its epistemic role, the motivational function is inherently tied to the epistemic function and cannot be fundamentally separated from it.

 Accordingly, one can interpret the description given in the verse "O mankind!
-There has certainly come to you an advice from your Lord, and a cure for what is in the breasts, and a guidance and mercy for the faithful" (Quran 10:57) as encompassing both mentioned functions.
-The Quran's nature as an advice and its healing for hearts refer to its emotional and affective aspect, while its guiding role pertains to its cognitive dimension.
-Allameh Tabatabai considered this verse a comprehensive expression of the Quran, believing that it serves as a counselor who heals the ailments of the heart on one hand and guides to the straight path on the other (Tabatabai, 1970, vol. 10, p.
-81).
+There has certainly come to your advice from your Lord, and a cure for what is in the breasts, and guidance and mercy for the faithful" (Quran 10:57) as encompassing both of the mentioned functions.
+The Quran's nature as advice and its healing for hearts refer to its emotional and affective aspect, while its guiding role pertains to its cognitive dimension.
+Allameh Tabatabai regarded this verse as a comprehensive expression of the Quran, believing that it serves as a counselor who heals the ailments of the heart on one hand and guides to the straight path on the other (Tabatabai, 1970, vol. 10).

-Beyond the fact that the Quran's motivational function is also referred to as "healing" in other verses (see Quran 17:82, 41:44), numerous hadiths have emphasized that the divine word is a cure for hearts (Hilli, 2000, p.
-465).
-Imam Ali (S) introduces the Quran as "the beneficial healing" (Sharif al-Razi,

-1993, p.
-219), calling upon people to seek healing from it, stating: "Seek healing from your ailments through it.
-Indeed, in it is a cure for the greatest of diseases, which is disbelief, hypocrisy, deviation, and misguidance" (Ibid., p.
+Beyond the fact that the Quran's motivational function is also referred to as "healing" in other verses (Quran 17:82, 41:44), numerous hadiths have emphasized that the divine word is a cure for hearts (Hilli, 2000).
+Imam Ali (S) introduces the Quran as "the beneficial healing" (Sharif al-Razi, 1993), calling upon people to seek healing from it, stating: "Seek healing from your ailments through it.
+Indeed, in it is a cure for the greatest of diseases, which are disbelief, hypocrisy, deviation, and misguidance" (Sharif al-Razi, 1993, p.
 252).
 In another statement, the Imam associated the Quran's role as a source of knowledge and motivation, saying: "Learn the Book of Allah, the Blessed and Exalted, for it is the most eloquent teaching, and understand it, for it is the spring of hearts, and seek healing from its light, for it is a cure for what is in the breasts" (Ibn Shu'bah Harrani, 1984, p.
 150).

-The term "understanding" shows that the Quran is a book of knowledge, as recommending deep understanding would be meaningless if there were no knowledge gained from it.
+The term "understanding" indicates that the Quran is a book of knowledge, as recommending deep understanding would be meaningless if there were no knowledge gained from it.
 The term "spring of hearts" also indicates that the divine word brings life to hearts, which is due to its emotional and motivational dimension, just as the expression of the Quran being a healing also refers to this aspect.

-Similarly, the Messenger of God (S) said that hearts rust like iron, and when the companions asked about their polish, he mentioned that it comes through the recitation of the Quran (Qutb al-Din Rawandi, 1987, p.
-237).
-In this regard, it is narrated from the Prophet Muhammad (S) that he told Anas ibn Malik: "Do not neglect the recitation of the Quran in the morning and evening, for the Quran brings the dead heart to life" (Bahrani, 1995, vol. 1, p.
+Similarly, the Messenger of God (S) stated that hearts rust like iron, and when the companions asked about their polish, he mentioned that it comes through the recitation of the Quran (Qutb al-Din Rawandi, 1987).
+In this regard, it is narrated from the Prophet Muhammad (S) that he told Anas ibn Malik: "Do not neglect the recitation of the Quran in the morning and evening, for the Quran revitalizes dead hearts" (Bahrani, 1995, vol. 1, p.
 19).